Welcome

 Introduction

-The Equality Act 2010 imposes a duty on employers, service providers, and others to make reasonable adjustments for disabled people.
-This duty aims to remove or reduce substantial disadvantages faced by disabled individuals compared to non-disabled people.
+The Equality Act 2010 imposes a positive duty on employers, service providers, and others to take steps to avoid disability-related unfairness before it happens.
+Section 20 sets out the duty to make reasonable adjustments; section 21 makes failure to comply unlawful discrimination.
+This duty aims to remove or reduce substantial disadvantages faced by disabled individuals compared to non-disabled people across policies/practices, physical environments, and the provision of aids or services.
 For SQE1, you must understand when the duty arises, what adjustments may be required, and how reasonableness is assessed in practice.

 Key Term: reasonable adjustment